 Clean sanitary facilities and furniture

 We will make sure that we can welcome you in a clean environment.
 Before every performance, we clean the foyer, auditorium and bars very thoroughly.
 Door knobs, handrails, tables, toilets and other surfaces are cleaned extra often.
+You will also find hand sanitiser dispensers in the foyer and we ask you to disinfect your hands upon entering.

 In our theater, we handle a pin only policy, so we will be able to serve you faster and saver.
 At the bar, the store and the ticket office, you can pay contactless.